 Let's take a look at how this applies overall

-I want to share with you another example here of why it's really much easier and why you can really do this.
+I want to share with you another example here of why it's much easier and why you can do this.

-It's just really about giving you that extra little bit of knowledge and that's really what our course covers is it's giving you that extra knowledge - getting you to understand how to use those gears appropriately.
+It's just really about giving you that extra little bit of knowledge, and that's really what our course covers.
+It's giving you that additional knowledge - getting you to understand how to use those gears appropriately.

 Now that's typically the way you make the most money.
 Picking the right stocks at the right time and letting them run higher.
-But it's very difficult to do that because you really don't know which way a stock will go.
+But it's tough to do that because you don't know which way a stock will go.